 While testosterone is beneficial for women’s health – your body utilizes it for growth, maintenance, and repair for your reproductive system and bone mass – just like other hormones, imbalance of testosterone level in your body (in this case, too much of it) can cause unwanted side effects.

-Too much testosterone in a woman’s body can cause both physical and psychological side effects such as:
+Too much testosterone in a woman’s body can cause both physical and psychological side effects such as the following.

 - Decreased breast size